Russian State Media’s Coverage Of Julian Assange’s Arrest May Reveal Major Break In Relationship With Trump

 “I know nothing about WikiLeaks.
 It’s not my thing and I know there is something having to do with Julian Assange.
 I’ve been seeing what’s happened with Assange,” Trump told reporters on Thursday.

 As Trump distances himself from Julian Assange — whose organization has been accused of working with Russian hackers to disseminate the stolen emails in an effort to hurt Hillary Clinton’s campaign — Russia may be distancing itself from Trump.
-Russian media outlets appeared very critical of Trump and his role in Assange’s arrest (reports indicated that Barack Obama had held back on prosecuting Assange for fear of attacking the freedom of the press, but that changed under Trump and the investigation against Assange pushed forward).
+Russian media outlets appeared very critical of Trump and his role in Assange’s arrest.
+Reports indicated that Barack Obama had held back on prosecuting Assange for fear of attacking the freedom of the press, but that changed under Trump and the investigation against Assange pushed forward.

 Trump tries to distance himself from WikiLeaks, which he repeatedly praised during the 2016 election, and Julian Assange https://t.co/DUaaIPt9LA